Lady Gaga Wrote A Powerful Essay About Fighting Suicide

 Lady Gaga, who has been open about her own mental health struggles, has written an essay calling for action to prevent suicide deaths.

-In the powerful essay, co-written with World Health Organisation director-general Tedros Adhanom Ghebreyesus and published by The Guardian on Tuesday, she discussed the importance of fighting against worldwide suicide rates.
+In the powerful essay, co-written with World Health Organization director-general Tedros Adhanom Ghebreyesus and published by The Guardian on Tuesday, she discussed the importance of fighting against worldwide suicide rates.

 "Suicide is the most extreme and visible symptom of the larger mental health emergency we are so far failing to adequately address," the essay reads.
 "Stigma, fear and lack of understanding compound the suffering of those affected and prevent the bold action that is so desperately needed and so long overdue."